markhibberd/ambiata-cli/doc/download.md

 version: 1.0
 ---

-You can use the `ambiata download` command to transfer data securely from Ambiata via a download from Amazon S3.
+You can use the `ambiata-daemon download` command to transfer data securely from Ambiata via a download from Amazon S3.

 # Required variables